REBELinBLUE/deployer/CONTRIBUTING.md

 ## .editorconfig

 You should make use of the [.editorconfig](/.editorconfig) file found within the root of the repository.
 It'll make sure that your editor is setup with the same file settings.
+See [http://editorconfig.org](http://editorconfig.org) for more details.

 ## Requirements